violetguos/ror-practice/ror-notes/active-record.md

 - the ruby gem that takes care of all the database stuff
 - ORM stands for Object-Relational-Mapping
-- Active Record takes data from an SQL database), and it lets you interact with that data as though it was a normal Ruby object.
+- Active Record takes data from an SQL database, and it lets you interact with that data as though it was a normal Ruby object.

 2. Why is Active Record more useful than just using SQL?